HiPreNets: High-Precision Neural Networks through Progressive Training: Conclusion

-In future work, it would be worthwhile to explore if there are certain properties of the residuals that can be taken advantage of to determine the optimal size of each refinement network.
-It would additionally be worthwhile to modify the framework to handle tasks such as time series data or classification.
-The HiPreNet framework can also be extended to more complex architectures such as convolutional neural networks or physics informed neural networks, enabling improved performance on computer vision problems or data governed by physical laws.
+In future work, it would be beneficial to explore if there are certain properties of the residuals that can be taken advantage of to determine the optimal size of each refinement network.
+It would also be worthwhile to modify the framework to handle classification tasks.
+The HiPreNet framework could also be applied to different architectures such as transformers and neural operators, where investigating whether the residual correction principle remains effective given their different training dynamics appears to be a promising future direction.